fd-col/fd-col.github.io/_posts/2023-03-01-Unity IVR emergency drills.md

 ![circular_menu_Player](/assets/img/Unity-IVR-emergency-drills/hospital-circular-menu1.png)
 ![circular_menu_Hazard](/assets/img/Unity-IVR-emergency-drills/hospital-circular-menu2.png)

-**Note**: it is necessary to import the Oculus Integration to use the button on the Oculus's controllers
+**Note**: it is necessary to import the Oculus Integration to use the button on the Oculus controllers
 ![oculus_integration](/assets/img/Unity-IVR-emergency-drills/oculus-integration-package.png)
 Download it on [Oculus Integration on Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022), fix the suggestions given by the Unity Editor, and add the code "OVRManager" inside an empty GameObject.